Recycling

 Household recycling and waste

-Almost all households have a green wheelie bin for waste that cannot be recycled, plus two recycling boxes – one blue and one green.
+Almost all households have a green wheelie bin for waste that cannot be recycled, plus a blue wheelie bin for recycling, and a small green container for food waste.
 Special arrangements have been made for properties that cannot use a wheelie bin.
-The garden waste collection scheme gives one free reusable bag to every resident with a garden.
+Residents have to pay for a brown wheelie bin for garden waste.
 Recycling and refuse are collected on alternate weeks.
-A calendar tells you whether you are in the ‘orange’ or the ‘purple’ collection area, and so which containers go out on which week.
-See below to find out what goes into which container.
+A calendar tells you which collection area you are in, and therefore which containers go out on which week.
+All food waste can be recycled but do not line the bin with a plastic bag and do not put in liquids, oil, or liquid fat.
+Apart from food waste, see below to find out what goes into which container.

 Waste Recycling Centre